build-server-protocol/build-server-protocol/docs/bsp.md

 ### 1.8.1.
 Scala Bindings

 A Scala library implementation of this communication protocol is available in this repository.
-The public API of this library currently has two direct Scala dependencies:
+The public API of this library currently has three direct Scala dependencies:

+* Scribe - for logging
 * Monix - for asynchronous programming primitives
 * Circe - for JSON serialization and parsing of protocol data structures